-"Clearing/Settlement Agent" means a Direct Clearer/Settler that clears and settles on behalf of Issuers and/or Acquirers which are not Direct Clearer/Settlers.
+"Clearing/Settlement Agent" means a Direct Clearer/Settler that clears and effective 1.1.16 settles on behalf of Issuers and/or Acquirers which are not Direct Clearer/Settlers.

 "Clearing System" is defined in the IAC Regulations and means a domestic payments clearing and settlement system established in accordance with the Constitution which is operated by, or under the auspices of, the Company.